TestRunnerSRL/OoT-Randomizer-Wiki/FAQ---Broken-Seed.md

 #### Go fishing
 * You must have a sword in order to play the fishing minigame.
 It's because you need to threaten him or something.
 // FIXME: Is this still true?
 Do you need Kokiri Sword specifically?
+#### Get Scarecrow's Song
+* In order to use the Scarecrow's Song, you must teach it to Bonooru as a child, and remind him again as an adult.

 ### Temple of Time:
 #### Open Door of Time